joergstolz/joergstolz.github.io/research_areas.md

 [Stolz, J. and Tanner, P. 2017.
 'Elements of a Theory of Religious-Secular Competition'.
 Política & Sociedade 36.](xxxx)

-Again, together with Pascal Tanner, I have written overview articles on the state of secularization research
+I have written overview articles on the state of secularization research:

 An application of the religious-secular competition framework can be found in: